Adaptive Cross-Layer Attention for Image Restoration: ACLA: Adaptive Cross-Layer Attention

 where $m_{i,k}^{j,l}$ is a binary hard gating mask for the $k$-th sampled key from $x^l$ for query feature $x_i^j$, whose value is either $1$ or $0$.
-Compared to (\ref{eq:final_csnl}) for CLA, ACLA is more selective when aggregating key features to obtain the output feature.
+Compared to vanilla cross-layer attention, ACLA is more selective when aggregating key features to obtain the output feature.
 At layer $l$, it is expected that the most semantically similar keys, which correspond to nonzero $m_{i,k}^{j,l}$, are used to generate the output feature.

-To optimize the hard gating mask with SGD, we relax the hard gating mask into continuous domain with the simplified binary Gumbel-Softmax \cite{verelst2020dynamic}.
-Thus, the hard gating mask $m_{i, l}^k$ can be approximated by
+To optimize the hard gating mask with gradient descent, we relax the hard gating mask into the continuous domain with the simplified binary Gumbel-Softmax \cite{verelst2020dynamic}.
+Thus, the hard gating mask $m_{i,k}^{j,l}$ can be approximated by